 - Log4j Vulnerability Team, recognized for their work in identifying and addressing a high-risk security vulnerability by creating multiple communication channels and mobilizing the community.
 Team members included David Auclair, Frank Boshoff, Michael Buzny, Carl Chan, Chris Finley, Elias Karamitsos, Sue McGlashan, Akshat Mishra, Gabriel Moga, Romel Sargezi, and Andrew Wagg.

 - UofT Pension Plan Conversion Team, recognized for their efforts in converting the UofT Pension Plan to the new jointly sponsored University Pension Plan Ontario (UPP), while facing complex technology requirements and tight timelines.
-Team members included Barrie Butteree, Helene Daviau, Barbara Der, Kelly Gao, Ian MacEachern, Andrew Mills, Parviz Moinipour, Keithann Newton, Joe-Anne Vanhorn, Vaishnavi Varadarajan, and Joyce P Wong.
+Team members included Barrie Butteree, Helene Daviau, Barbara Der, Kelly Gao, Ian MacEachern, Andrew Mills, Parviz Moinipour, Keithann Newton, Joe-Anne Vanhorn, Vaishnavi Varadarajan, Joyce P Wong, and Yimei Zhao.

 - Academic Resilience Team, recognized for their efforts in supporting students during the pandemic by establishing an Academic Resilience Program for students to build resourcefulness, community, academic skills, and better understand the relationship between academic work and wellbeing.
 Team members included Rahul Bhat and Katherine Bowers.